How to Earn Money on Vacation

 If you don’t currently have a blog and want to make money while you are on vacation I highly recommend starting a blog.
-I earned $300 my first month blogging, and have earned more every month since.
+I earned $300 my first month blogging, and 7 months after staring my blog I was able to quit my comfortable job to blog full-time.
 You can read that full story by clicking here.

-Before I left for vacation I was incredibly stressed out thinking that my blog and business would get no traffic and basically drop off the face of the planet if I left it.
+Before I left for my first vacation after becoming a blogger I was incredibly stressed out thinking that my blog and business would get no traffic and basically drop off the face of the planet if I left it.

 I started realizing slowly I had all the tools I needed to get my blog to run itself while I was gone.
 I knew exactly how to set my blog to autopilot.
 Now I am going to teach you.
 Now remember these tips will only help you if you know that you are leaving your blog or have something stressful coming up.